Zud: Extent and history

 In the winter of 2015–2016, extreme temperatures were again recorded and the previous summer's drought led to insufficient hay fodder reserves for many herders, which caused another ongoing loss of livestock.

+The zud of winter 2023–2024 was particularly substantial with 2 million animals dead by late February, which had increased to 5 million by late March, and to a total of 7.1 million animals by early June, representing over 10% of the country's livestock population.

 Social consequences

 Some herders who lose all of their animals to zud have to seek a new life in the cities.
 Mongolia's capital, Ulaanbaatar, is surrounded by clusters of wooden houses without roads, water or sewage systems.
 Lacking in education and skills to survive in an urban environment, many displaced herders cannot find work and become extremely poor, may become addicted to alcohol, and may commit crime.
 Others risk their lives in dangerous illegal mining jobs.